Axway/streams-open-docs/content/en/docs/install/_index.md

 helm test "${HELM_RELEASE_NAME}" -n "${NAMESPACE}"
 ```

-The output in case of success is:
+The following shows the output in case of success:

 ```sh
 NAME: my-namespace